Historic mills of the Atlanta area: Terrell's Mill

 Terrell's Mill was located on the Flint River in Clayton County south of the Atlanta Airport.
 Terrell's Mill Road is on the Atlanta area maps; however, the mill is no longer there.
 The mill stone was turned by a water turbine.
 The mill was built by John Calhoun Terrell and his son Francis Leonard about 1870.
 The mill was operated the last time around 1942 by Lowell S. Terrell, F. L.'s son.
 Besides the grist mill, F. L. Terrell operated a saw mill, a syrup mill, a cotton gin, a country store, a farm, and served as justice of the peace.
-John C. Terrell built his mill about 1858 which was located on the Flint River approximately where the present Delta Airlines Jet Base is located at the Atlanta Airport.
+John C. Terrell built his mill about 1858 which was located on the Flint River approximately where the present Delta Air Lines Jet Base is located at the Atlanta Airport.
 This mill was later known as Stark's Mill on the property of Stark's Dairy.
 John C. Terrell moved from Pike County Georgia before 1858 to build a mill for Alexander Lynn Huie north of Pineridge Road in Forest Park on Jesters (Murcheons) Creek.
 He married Alexander's daughter, Sarah Elizabeth Huie, in 1858 soon after building Huie's mill and stayed in the area to raise 5 sons and 5 daughters.

 Another Terrell Mill was located in north Atlanta and has no known relationship to the one in Clayton County.